November 28, 2022What is GD&T : Basics and Definitions See the article

 Digitalization of a clay model with the HandySCAN BLACK.
 The scan data is displayed in real time in VXelements software.

 For complete vehicle measurements, the company uses the MetraSCAN optical 3D scanner.
-This solution can quickly capture large areas and objects.
+This 3D Scan-to-CAD technology can quickly capture large areas and objects.
 With little use of targets/adhesive points, a complete vehicle is measured without leapfrogging (vibrations) on the vehicle.
 The 3D scanner can be combined with the tactile HandyPROBE to carry out extensive 3D measurements.
 The probe data is then further processed in Catia and Alias.

 Fast alignment and clean-up of scans